Mitigating Subject Dependency in EEG Decoding with Subject-Specific Low-Rank Adapters: Introduction

-To bridge this gap, we address the problem of subject-specific distribution shifts, which we identify as the primary obstacle to building foundation models for multi-subject problems such as EEG classification.
-We propose {\method}, an approach that decomposes the parameters of a neural network into two components: a set of base weights shared across all subjects and a subject-specific, low-rank correction that efficiently captures individual variability.
-The {\method} module is designed as a drop-in replacement for standard linear or convolutional layers, making it universally applicable to a wide range of model architectures with applications in EEG decoding and beyond.
+To bridge this gap, we address the problem of subject-specific distribution shifts, which we identify as the primary obstacle to building foundation models for multi-subject brain-signal applications.
+We propose the Subject-Specific Low-Rank Adapter (\method), an approach that decomposes the parameters of a neural network into two subsets: a set of base weights shared across all subjects and a subject-specific, low-rank correction that efficiently captures individual variability.
+The {\method} module is designed as a drop-in replacement for standard linear or convolutional layers, making it universally applicable to a wide range of model architectures with applications in EEG/MEG decoding and beyond.

-Our contributions are threefold: We introduce {\method}, a novel adaptive layer that explicitly separates shared knowledge from subject-specific signatures and is designed as a drop-in replacement for standard linear and convolutional layers in any neural network architecture.
-We provide qualitative evidence through embedding visualization that our layer successfully disentangles subject-invariant neural patterns from individual subject signatures, confirming the mechanism behind our method's success.
-Through a comprehensive evaluation on the BCI Competition IV datasets, we demonstrate that both CNN and ViT like architectures equipped with {\method} outperform strong baselines: (i) a subject-agnostic model, (ii) the average of subject-specific models, and (iii) the average of subject-specific LoRA models.
-The code is publicly available \footnote{https://github.com/timonkl/SubjectConditionedLayer}.
+Our contributions read as follows: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item We introduce {\method}, a novel adaptive layer that explicitly separates shared knowledge from subject-specific signatures, designed as a drop-in replacement for linear and convolutional layers in any architecture. \item We provide qualitative evidence through embedding visualization that {\method} successfully disentangles subject-invariant neural patterns from individual signatures. \item We demonstrate through comprehensive evaluation on speech perception (MEG) and motor imagery (EEG) tasks that models equipped with {\method} outperform: (i) subject-agnostic models, (ii) independently trained subject-specific models, and (iii) independent subject-specific LoRA models. \end{itemize}